pangxueyu233/CCI-in-ESCC/README.md

 * ## 1.
 Codes of confused cell identity (CCI) in Omics data

 This part recorded the codes of CCI visualization in Omics data, including scRNA-seq data, bulk RNA-seq data and micro-array data.
-And you could access this code by click [here](bulk_RNA.md).
+And you could access this code by clicking [here](CCI_in_Omics.md).

 * ## 2.
-Codes of confused score generation in Omics data
+Codes of CCI scores generation in Omics data

 This part recorded the codes of confused score generation in Omics data, including scRNA-seq data, bulk RNA-seq data and micro-array data.
-And you could access this code by click [here](bulk_RNA.md).
+And you could access this code by clicking [here](Confused_score_in_Omics.md).

 * ## 3.
 Codes of CCI as an independent dignosis marker

 This part recorded the codes to validate the CCI was an independent dignosis marker.
-And you could access this code by click [here](bulk_RNA.md).
+And you could access this code by clicking [here](CCI_as_dignosis_marker.md).

 * ## 4.
 Codes of CCI in murine data

 This part recorded the codes of CCI in murine data.
-And you could access this code by click [here](bulk_RNA.md).
+And you could access this code by clicking [here](cci_in_murine.md).

 # **Citation**